mycelial/docs/docs/destinations/mysql.md

 ?
 Daemon ID: (daemon)› ⏎
 ```

-When prompted for the `Control Plane:` press return (⏎) to accept the default value or
+When prompted for the `Server:` press return (⏎) to accept the default value or
 enter the URL of the control plane and press return (⏎).
 If you are just trying
 out Mycelial, you should press return (⏎) to accept the default value.